Trump-Romney meeting another wild 2016 twist

 On the face of it, there are plenty of reasons why the 2012 nominee would refuse to serve alongside Trump, not least because of their sharply different characters and positions on some key foreign policy issues.

-But there are enough reasons why it might make sense for both men to lend their meeting a little plenty of intrigue.
+But there are enough reasons why it might make sense for both men to lend their meeting plenty of intrigue.

 For the President-elect, Romney would bring an immediate burst of knowledge, global credibility, sound temperament and competence to his nascent administration.